Stephen Frears: 1980s

-Frears worked with Adrian Edmondson on Mr Jolly Lives Next Door, a 45-minute programme starring Peter Cook in The Comic Strip Presents television comedy series that aired on Channel Four in 1988.
-In 1985, Frears had also directed a Comic Strip parody of Daphne Du Maurier's novel Rebecca.
+Frears worked with Adrian Edmondson on Mr Jolly Lives Next Door, starring Peter Cook and Nicolas Parsons as part of The Comic Strip Presents series of self-contained comedy tv films, this being one of the first in that strand to receive a limited theatrical release ahead of broadcast.
+It aired as a 45-minute programme on Channel Four in 1988.
+Frears had previously directed a nascent Comic Strip parody of TV show The Professionals in 1982/3, and another of Daphne Du Maurier's 1938 novel Rebecca starring French and Saunders, Consuela in 1985, this formed the first of the duo's parody films for which they became well known.

 Frears next directed the Joe Orton biopic Prick Up Your Ears (1987), a collaboration with playwright Alan Bennett.
 His second film adapted from a Kureishi screenplay was Sammy and Rosie Get Laid (1987).

 In 1988, Frears directed Dangerous Liaisons to widespread critical acclaim.
 The film was shot in France, with a cast that included Americans Glenn Close, John Malkovich, and Michelle Pfeiffer, and Uma Thurman.
-Based on the late 18th-century French novel of romantic game playing and adapted by Christopher Hampton.
-The film received seven Academy Award nominations including Best Picture and Best Actress for Glenn Close and Best Supporting Actress for Michelle Pfeiffer.
-The film also received 10 British Academy Film Award nominations including for Frears for Best Direction.
+Based on the late 18th-century French novel of romantic game-playing and adapted by Christopher Hampton, the film received seven Academy Award nominations.
+These included for Best Picture and Best Actress for Glenn Close and Best Supporting Actress for Michelle Pfeiffer.
+The film also received ten British Academy Film Award nominations, including for Frears for Best Direction.

 1990s

-In 1990, Frears directed the neo-noir crime thriller The Grifters starring John Cusack, Anjelica Huston, and Anette Bening.
+In 1990, Frears directed the neo-noir crime thriller The Grifters, starring John Cusack, Anjelica Huston, and Annette Bening.
 Martin Scorsese served as a producer on the film.
-The film won the Independent Spirit Award for Best Film and was declared one of the Top 10 films of 1990 by The National Board of Review of Motion Pictures.
-Frears was also nominated for the British Academy Film Award for Best Direction and earned him his first Academy Award nomination for best direction.
+The film won the Independent Spirit Award for Best Film, and was declared one of the Top 10 films of 1990 by The National Board of Review of Motion Pictures.
+Frears was also nominated for the US Academy Award for Best Director.

-In 1992, Frears directed the comedy drama Hero released in the United Kingdom as Accidental Hero.
+In 1992, Frears directed the comedy drama Hero, released in the United Kingdom as Accidental Hero.
 The film starred Dustin Hoffman, Geena Davis, Andy Garcia, and Joan Cusack.
-Many critics compared the film to those of Preston Sturges and Frank Capra including Roger Ebert who wrote, "It [the film] has all the ingredients for a terrific entertainment, but it lingers over the kinds of details that belong in a different kind of movie.
+Many critics compared the film to those of Preston Sturges and Frank Capra, as did Roger Ebert, who wrote, "It [the film] has all the ingredients for a terrific entertainment, but it lingers over the kinds of details that belong in a different kind of movie.
 It comes out of the tradition of those rat-a-tat Preston Sturges comedies of the 1940s."
 While the film was met with generally positive critical reviews, it was not a box office success.
 Columbia Pictures lost $25.6 million.

 Frears has also directed two films adapted from novels by Roddy Doyle, The Snapper (1993) and The Van (1996).
-Frears' other films include the horror film Mary Reilly and the Western The Hi-Lo Country (1998).
+Frears's other films include the horror film Mary Reilly and the Western The Hi-Lo Country (1998).